top of page

 Drove two parallel design efforts: leading the administrative framework that gave product teams control over feature visibility and timing, while co-designing the Manager Dashboard MVP with fellow UX peers.

-• Accelerated development readiness by creating and leading the UX roadmap for the Administrative Tool.
-In addition, leading meeting for collaborating cross-functionally with other team to resolve conflicts and ensure timely, actionable design handoffs each sprint.
+Accelerated development readiness by creating and leading the UX roadmap for the Administrative Tool.
+In addition, ledmeetings for collaborating cross-functionally with other teams to resolve conflicts and ensure timely, actionable design handoffs each sprint.

-• Enhanced Admin Dashboard usability by collaborating with a UX researchers, incorporating usability studies to support redesigns to executives.
+Enhanced Admin Dashboard usability by collaborating with a UX researchers, incorporating usability studies to support redesigns presented to executives

 Five Month Timeline — Led UX Across Discovery, Definition & Delivery